Tips for Surviving Medical Assistant Training: Expectations, Requirements, and Challenges

 How to Get into a Medical Assistant Program

 Demand for medical assistants is high.
-As a result, demand for admission into MA training programs is also high.
+As a result, the demand for admission into MA training programs is also high.
 Because most schools accept students on a first-come-first-served basis, you should start the enrollment process as early as possible—at least two months prior to your desired start date.
 Be sure to ask the enrollment counselor to explain all the requirements and prerequisites needed to qualify for admission.
 If you are denied enrollment, don’t be discouraged.
 It could be a simple matter of the program being full for that starting date.
 But in any event, find out why you were denied, so you can fix any issues and try again.

 While admission requirements will vary depending on the program and the school, most of them require a similar set of criteria for enrollment.
 Below is a list of typical admissions requirements drawn from programs around the country.